joergwoelfel/Gluespace/README.md

 While that chapter illustrates crafting an embedded domain-specific language (EDSL), here a very first step is taken towards an embedded general-purpose language (EPSL).

 The fundament of a programming language is a function.
-So we first construct a function, which is lifted to a `Component` - the Result as well as the parameters.
+So we first construct a function, which is lifted to a `Component` - the Result as well as the parameters and the function itself.
 So we yield functional composabilty on a lifted level.

 `Function1[T, R]` -> `Function1[Component[S, T], Component[S, R]]` see FunctionComponent.scala